-Talk with a sonoma county estate planning lawyer to learn your options
+Talk with a Sonoma County estate planning lawyer to learn your options

-Estate planning is an involved process which takes into account your spouse, family, other individuals and in many cases charitable organizations that are important to you.
+Estate planning is an involved process that takes into account your spouse, family, other individuals and in many cases charitable organizations that are important to you.
 It also involves your assets such as your investments, savings and checking accounts, automobiles, jewelry, and real estate.

 Are you intimidated by the thought of estate planning?

 You need courteous and reliable advice from Sonoma's best & trusted attorney

 An estate plan can determine:

 - Exactly how and by whom your assets will be managed for your benefit if you ever become incapacitated.

 - When and how your personal belongings and assets will be distributed after your death.

 - Who will be named the guardian of your minor children should you become incapacitated or if you die.